Tangalle Beaches – Tantalizing Tangalle

 Tangalle boasts some terrifically long, unadulterated beaches.
 We literally walked for hours from our Guesthouse base.
 Tangalle beach stretches for around 8 or 9 kms eastwards as far as Turtle Point.

-On the beach itself, don’t be surprised if you get roped into some beach fishing (pardon the pun).
+On the beach itself, don’t be surprised if you get roped into some beach fishing.
 In other words, helping the local fisherman haul in their catch of fish.
 If you get involved, make sure you wear a hat, as it can take quite a while to haul in the net…

 Half of the length of the beach is bordered to the north by the Rekawa Lagoon, providing a variety of backwater activities.